-For three days we were traveling in the Waldviertel not far from Linz in search of offbeat places to visit in Austria.
-We were there for the first time.
-So far I had only heard about the Waldviertel in Lower Austria and could not imagine much, except lots of forests.
-We start our journey in the garden hotel & winery Pfeffel in Dürnstein in the Wachau, a gourmet hotel right on the Danube river.
-From there we drive a few kilometers to the east and turn on a side road in Weissenkirchen, that brings us to the ridges behind the village.
+We spent three days in the Waldviertel Austria.
+For the first time.
+So far I had from Waldviertel Lower Austria only heard and could not imagine much of it, except for a lot of forest.
+We start our journey in Gartenhotel & Weingut Pfeffel in Dürnstein in the Wachau, a gourmet hotel right on the Danube.
+We present this in another article.
+From there we drive a few kilometers to the east and turn off in Weissenkirchen on a side road that brings us to the ridges behind the place.

-Serpentine after serpentine, we drive up the hill, until we reach a lookout, whose view takes our breath away.
-In one direction our eyes follow the Danube all the way to Dürnstein, in the other direction we look out over vineyards, which cover the mountainsides above Weißenkirchen.
-"A great start for a trip to savor the Waldviertel," I think to myself.
-We enter another world.
+Serpentine after serpentine we screw up the hill until we get to a viewpoint, the view of which takes our breath away.
+In one direction our view follows the Danube to behind Dürnstein, in the other direction we look over wine fields that cover the mountain slopes above Weißenkirchen.
+"A great start for a connoisseur trip to the Waldviertel", I think to myself.
+We are immersed in another world.

 Experience the Waldviertel, one of the Offbeat Places to Visit in Austria

 As soon as we have left the mountain peak, the view changes.
 Vineyards and vines are no longer visible.
 Instead, fir forests are increasing.
 The woods become denser, and the tall, straight trees rise to the sky, with the September sun announcing autumn.